Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 Head to the part of the smithy which says "Upgrade Armour" and select it.
 You will see a list of different pieces of armour that you have in your inventory.
 You can scroll through each character to see the piece they're wearing.

-Don't forge to confirm!
+Don't forget to confirm!
 After you've added or removed a part on some armour, the quest "Piece by Piece" will be complete.

 Crafting and Upgrading Armour

 Return to this smithy to use new materials you find around the world to craft new pieces of armour and parts to go on them.
 You can scroll through the characters in your party to make new armour for each of them.

 Never send your party out on a difficult mission such as dragon hunting without making the most of their armour's potential.
 Some materials may give higher resistance to the elements, whereas others give bonuses to health or defense.

 Crafting weapons works in pretty much the same way as crafting armour.
 Choose the type of weapon by scrolling through the menu.
 Would you like to make a two-handed war axe or a mage's staff?
 Be sure to check which one your desired character can use; there's no point making an awesome greatsword and then trying to give it to the bow-wielding Sera.

 - Warriors can use swords, axes, and two-handed weapons.
 Warriors come in two classes (weapon and shield VS two-handed), and although they are interchangeable, characters tend to stick with one if you let them.
 Cassandra and Blackwall both start off as a weapon and shield warrior and Iron Bull as a two-handed weapon wielder.